zed-industries/zed/docs/src/configuring-zed.md

 ### Inline Git Blame

-- Description: Whether or not to show git blame information inline, on the currently focused line (requires Zed `0.132.0`).
+- Description: Whether or not to show git blame information inline, on the currently focused line.
 - Setting: `inline_blame`
 - Default: